jeffreybiles/simpler-ember-sparks-website/The Meta Guide to Upgrading Ember.md

 4. [Notes specific to each upgrade](#release-specific-notes)
 5. [Credits and comments](#credits-and-comments)

 This guide, especially part 4, is a living document.
-Please send me suggestions.
+Please send me suggestions or [post a comment](#credits-and-comments).

 # <a name="general-guidelines"></a>General guidelines